Poběžovice: History

 The continuous settlement of the area is documented by archaeological finds from the 11th century.
 The village of Poběžovice was probably founded at the beginning of the 14th century.
 The first written mention of Poběžovice is from 1359, when a small fortress was built.
 In 1424, it became a market town.

-In 1459, the market town was bought by the lower nobleman Dobrohost of Drštka by Skořice.
+In 1459, the market town was bought by the lesser nobleman Dobrohost of Drštka by Skořice.
 At the latest in 1470, he left the fortress and had built a late Gothic solid water castle called Nový Ronšperk ('new Ronšperk').
 Since then he was known as Dobrohost of Ronšperk, and Poběžovice was renamed Ronšperk.
-In 1490–1501 he also had built a new large church, the Church of the Assumption of the Virgin Mary, where he was later buried.
+In 1490–1501, he also had built a new large church, the Church of the Assumption of the Virgin Mary, where he was later buried.
 In 1506, Ronšperk became a town.

 In 1864, the castle and the estate were bought by the Coudenhove noble family, later known as Coudenhove-Kalergi family.